Digital Nomads often feel smarter than the average population but

 …when it comes to investing they have “a bug”

-➕ How should a Digital Nomad invest his money?
+➕ How should a Digital Nomad invest his money (or salary)?

 How many Digital Nomads are planning their retirement?